styounessi/web-event-stream-pipeline/README.md

 ![Flow](https://i.imgur.com/qZOzBPc.png)

 ## The Idea 🤔
-The idea behind this repo is to stand up a basic/viable functioning environment for a stream processing pipeline centered around capturing, processing, and persistently storing web events as they occur in real-time.
+The idea behind this repo is to stand up a basic/viable functioning environment for a stream processing pipeline centered around capturing, processing, and persistently storing web events as they occur.
 The layers and steps can be generally described in this manner:

 1. **Event Generation:** Web events are generated, using a fake random event generator, and sent to a Kafka broker via a Kafka topic designated for 'raw' events.
 2. **Broker**: The Kafka broker serves as a central hub, facilitating the reception and distribution of events through Kafka topics.